How I went to Japan for Sushi but fell in love with fried chicken

 Tokyo is known as the proper place to get sushi and sashimi, turns out not many Japanese people actually do.
-Sushi (maki) and sashimi as we know it is usually only eaten at special occasions, like anniversaries, weddings, graduations, etc. So in the end we went for sushi only once in the 3 weeks time.
+Sushi (maki) and sashimi as we know it is usually only eaten on special occasions, like anniversaries, weddings, graduations, etc. So, in the end, we went for sushi only once in the 3 weeks time.

 Osaka – ‘Where the crazy people live’